othercriteria/vibectl/examples/k8s-sandbox/chaos-monkey/STRUCTURE.md

 ## Directory Structure

-- `blue-agent/`: Contains the defensive agent components
-  - `Dockerfile`: Container definition for the blue agent
-  - `agent-entrypoint.sh`: Script executed inside the blue agent container
-  - `memory-init.txt`: Initial memory/instructions for the blue agent
-- `red-agent/`: Contains the offensive agent components
+- `agent/`: Contains the unified agent components for both blue and red agents
-  - `Dockerfile`: Container definition for the red agent
+  - `Dockerfile`: Single container definition for both agents
-  - `agent-entrypoint.sh`: Script executed inside the red agent container
+  - `agent-entrypoint.sh`: Unified script for both blue and red agents
-  - `memory-init.txt`: Initial memory/instructions for the red agent
+  - `blue-memory-init.txt` & `red-memory-init.txt`: Initial memory for respective agents
-  - `attack-playbook.md`: Documentation of attack strategies
+  - `blue-custom-instructions.txt` & `red-custom-instructions.txt`: Custom instructions for respective agents
+  - `defense-playbook.txt`: Blue agent strategies for system defense
+  - `attack-playbook.txt`: Red agent strategies for system disruption
 - `services/`: Contains the target service definitions
   - `Dockerfile`: Container definition for the services
   - `service-entrypoint.sh`: Script to initialize the target services
   - Kubernetes YAML files for deploying the target services
-- `poller/`: Contains the availability monitoring service
+- `poller/`: Contains the availability monitoring service (future implementation)
   - `poller.sh`: Script that polls endpoints to check availability
   - `Dockerfile`: Container definition for the poller
-- `overseer/`: Contains the coordination and metrics components
+- `overseer/`: Contains the coordination and metrics components (future implementation)
   - `overseer.sh`: Script that coordinates the demo and collects metrics
   - `Dockerfile`: Container definition for the overseer
   - `metrics.js`: Script for metrics visualization